jaegertracing/documentation/content/docs/next-release/spm.md

 ### Query Prometheus

-Graphs may still appear empty even when the above jaeger metrics indicate successful reads from Prometheus.
+Graphs may still appear empty even when the above Jaeger metrics indicate successful reads from Prometheus.
 In this case, query Prometheus directly on any one of these metrics:

 - `latency_bucket`